-I was recently reminded of an incident that happened nearly 20 years ago.
+I was recently reminded of an incident that happened over 30 years ago.
 In the English-speaking beis midrash where I learned, smoking was strictly forbidden.
 The Israelis who davened with us respected the rule even with, according to their cultural predisposition, they couldn’t quite understand it.

 On one occasion, a young Israeli new the community lit up right after davening.
 I was standing near by and asked him politely to put out his cigarette.
 He waved me away without breaking his conversation.
 I asked him again, this time more forcefully.
 This time he complied, extinguishing his cigarette on my sleeve.
 The other Israeli with whom he had been speaking was considerably more outraged than I was.
 The young man shrugged his shoulders and walked away with a chuckle.

 I didn’t see this young fellow often, but on the infrequent occasions I did I made a point of setting my face into the fiercest scowl I could manage.

 It must have been nearly a year later, possibly in Elul, although I can’t say for sure.
 I was walking along one Shabbos afternoon and spotted the young man coming toward me.
 As I prepared to scowl at him, I suddenly asked myself what I hoped to accomplish.
 Surprising myself as much as him, I relaxed my expression and said, “Gut Shabbos.”
 I don’t remember whether or not he answered me.